Garret FitzGerald: Post-Taoiseach period

 After that, FitzGerald wrote a weekly column every Saturday in The Irish Times and lectured widely at home and abroad on public affairs.
 He came out of retirement to campaign for a "yes" vote in the second Irish referendum on the EU's Treaty of Nice, held in 2002.
 He held the post of Chancellor of the National University of Ireland from 1997 to 2009.
-In March 2000, FitzGerald was on the board of directors of Election.com, when it conducted the world's first public election ever held over the Internet, the Arizona Democratic primary; in that primary, voter turnout increased more than 500% over the 1996 primary.
+In March 2000, FitzGerald was on the board of directors of Election.com when it conducted the world's first public election ever held over the Internet, Arizona's Democratic primary; in that primary, voter turnout increased more than 500% over the 1996 primary.

 FitzGerald took a leading part in the campaign for a second referendum on the EU's Treaty of Lisbon in 2009.
 He argued for Ireland to continue with European integration.
 FitzGerald had been scathing of the record of the Fianna Fáil–led government since 1997 on the economy and the national finances.
 In his Irish Times column, he was a frequent critic of the loss of competitiveness and the inflation caused by the tax cuts and excessive public spending increases of the Celtic Tiger era.
 In 2009, FitzGerald received a new ministerial car, the first and only one to be purchased by the state since an economic recession hit Ireland in 2008.
 In 2010, FitzGerald appeared on RTÉ's "Top 40 Irishmen" list.

 He was vice-president of the Railway Preservation Society of Ireland for his last 20 years.

 Finances

 In early 1999, it emerged that some six years earlier, Allied Irish Banks (AIB) and Ansbacher Banks wrote off debts of almost IR£ 200,000 owed by FitzGerald, following the collapse of the aircraft leasing company, Guinness Peat Aviation (GPA), in which he was a shareholder.
-Chairman of AIB at the time, Peter Sutherland, was also a former director of GPA and had served as Attorney General under FitzGerald, prior to FitzGerald appointing him as Ireland's member of the European Commission.
+The chairman of AIB at the time, Peter Sutherland, was also a former director of GPA and had served as Attorney General under FitzGerald, prior to FitzGerald appointing him as Ireland's member of the European Commission.
 The Moriarty Tribunal investigated this matter, and compared the treatment by AIB of FitzGerald with their treatment of Charles Haughey.
 They found evidence that he had worked to compromise his indebtedness with AIB and no evidence of any wrongdoing.